itsourov/DIUACM/README.md

 ## 📂 Project Structure

 The project follows a standard Next.js structure to keep the codebase organized and scalable.
+Star the repo.